Abhishekh-rajput/Datagrokr_Assignment/README.md

 # postcards
 A social networking site for posting logistics.

-# For functioning, follow these steps after firing up the nodeapi folder in VS code.
+# For functioning, follow these steps after firing up the "postcards" folder in VS code.

-# 1. Open terminal on the root folder "nodeapi" and give the below command to install node_modules:
+# 1. Open terminal on the root folder "postcards" and give the below command to install node_modules:
 npm install

-# 2. Move to client directory by terminal from nodeapi root folder:
+# 2. Move to client directory by terminal from "postcards" folder:
-cd client
+cd client/

 # 3. Install node_modules in client directory:
 npm install

-# 4. move back to root directory "nodeapi":
+# 4. move back to root directory "postcards":
 cd ..

 # 5. Run both client and backend by one command: